Implications of Major Learning Theories for Online Medical Education: A Narrative Review

 3. Pange A, Pange J. Is E-Learning Based on Learning Theories?
 A Literature Review.
 World Academy of Science Engineering and Technology.
 2011;5(8):56-60.

 15. Ally M. Foundations of educational theory for online learning.
-In The Theory and Practice of Online Learning Athabasca, Alberta.
-2008:1-22.
+In: Anderson T, editor.
+The Theory and Practice of Online Learning.
+Athabasca, Alberta: Athabasca University; 2008:1-22

 16. Bacanlı H. Behaviorist approach.
 U Z Kaya, S Akdemir (ur), Learning and teaching: Theories, approaches and models.
 2016:19-30.